kaiforward/Project3GI/README.md

 ### Heroku

-Next i needed to connect github repository with my heroku app and enable automatic deploy's so any future pushes to git will be reflected in the heroku app.
+Next I needed to connect github repository with my heroku app and enable automatic deploys so any future pushes to git will be reflected in the heroku app.

 To change the settings heroku uses when running the server use:
 ```